-First and foremost, if you’ve rescued a dog, thank you for giving them a beautiful new life.
+First, if you’ve rescued a dog, thank you for giving your dog a beautiful new life.
 We are certain that you have received as much enjoyment from your companion as you have provided for them and that you probably find it hard to imagine your life without them.

 Everyday we receive urgent requests from shelters, asking us to take in a GSD who has been labeled “for a rescue group,” only.
-Sadly, we seldom have the space to take in these dogs and they end up losing their lives at the shelter.
+We seldom have the space to take in these dogs and they end up losing their lives at the shelter.

 GSDs are highly emotional, intelligent, dogs and do very poorly in shelter environments.
 The shelter environment is detrimental to almost GSDs that end up there.
 They typically react in one of two ways: (1) defensive, which is perceived as aggression, or (2) depressed (what we refer to as ‘Shepherd shutdown’).

-Sadly, these dogs, who would gladly give their lives for their family, have been tossed into an environment that is frightening, lonely and completely devoid of companionship.
+These dogs, who would gladly give their lives for their family, have been tossed into an environment that is frightening, lonely and devoid of companionship.

-Foster homes are also very helpful to use in situations where a foster mom or dad leaves for vacation (sometimes only 2-4 days), which can give you an idea of whether or not you could foster a GSD long-term.
+Foster homes are also very helpful to us when a foster mom or dad leaves for vacation (sometimes only 2-4 days), which is an opportunity for you to decide if fostering a GSD long-term is right for you.

 If you’ve adopted a dog, your dog was given this same opportunity by some of our other selfless volunteer foster homes past and present.
 If not for those foster homes, your dog may have perished at a shelter, rather than given you or your family endless hours of joy and companionship.
-Please look into your companion’s eyes, or any dog’s eyes for that matter, and see the gift that they have to offer.
 You have the power to give another dog this same chance and it is extremely gratifying to know that you have literally saved a life.

-The requirements are small: a crate in a spare room or a garage, some of your time and some of your love.
-We do our utmost to make the foster experience as rewarding as possible.
+The requirements are small: a crate in your home, some of your time and some of your love.
+We do our best to make the foster experience as rewarding as possible.
 If you are interested in making a difference and possibly saving the life of a lost German Shepherd, please submit a foster application, today.
-[LINK]